k2view-academy/K2View-Academy/articles/19_Broadway/23_transactions.md

 Starting from Fabric V6.5.8, you can mark an interface as non-transactional in the context of an active transaction using the **NoTx** Actor.
 The purpose of the **NoTx** Actor is to exclude an interface from a transaction in order not to execute the **begin**, **commit** and **rollback** commands.

-If the Actor is called outside a transaction or the interface in question is already a part of the active transaction, an exception will be thrown.
+If the Actor is called outside a transaction or if the interface in question is already a part of an active transaction, an exception will be thrown.

 The use case for using this Actor is the Clone Entity flow in TDM which requires Fabric to be marked as non-transactional interface.
 This, in order to prevent locking the LUI SQLite file whilst the transaction is open on a Target DB.